Mingalexchen/wordle449_project3/README.md

 #Sample Test Cases Using httpie:

 -registering an new account
   command
   http http://127.0.0.1:5000/users/ "first_name=alex" "last_name=chen" "user_name=Alex" "password=449"

-sample output
+sample result
 ![image](https://user-images.githubusercontent.com/54679891/206137205-71d502ab-4fb2-43a7-b6db-5f5b2bcf1736.png)

   Use this account for auth afterwards.

   If you wish to access this endpoint as tuffix-vm/register/ without having to use auth, remove

 	location / {
 		#login popup